-One way of achieving reliable SCN is through use of Packet 1+1 protection for connection-oriented protocol such as MPLS as described in clause 6.2.4.
+One way of achieving reliable SCN is through use of Packet 1+1 protection for connection-oriented protocols such as MPLS as described in clause 6.2.4.

 The SCN may provide transport for restoration messages.
-In such a case, the SCN shall provide restoration speeds which allow proper operation of the connections for which the restoration messages control.
+In such a case, the SCN should be fast enough to allow proper operation of the connections under control by these restoration messages control.